Ochelka4/P8/README.md

 ## PWM Signals
 This code configures a nucleo board to determine PWM signals for the VFD.
 It is therefore written in C code and the PWM signals is determined using V/F control.
 The code also includes the control for the peripherals of the Nucleo board, which includes: ADC, GPIO, a timer and interrupts.

-The main for the code is located in: PWM signals/PWM signals 2/Core/Src/Main
+The main for the code is located in: PWM signals/Core/Src/Main